 Be Prepared for Changing Your Strategy

 The cryptocurrency market is very volatile.
-From both the technical and fundamental analysis perspectives, many of its factors can change in the blink of an eye.
+From both the technical and fundamental analysis perspectives, many factors can change in the blink of an eye.
 Revisit your strategy regularly in light of the following:

 Case Study: Applying Combined Analysis

 Now, consider you are studying a cryptocurrency project with excellent fundamentals-innovative technology, a reputable team, and considerable market adoption.
 You feel through fundamental analysis that the project has good long-term potential.
-Now you want to use technical analysis to refine your trading strategy:
+Now, you want to use technical analysis to refine your trading strategy:

 - Chart Pattern Identification: Chart patterns can paint a potential breakout or consolidation.
 You need to correlate those with fundamental insights to confirm your trade.